cdoublev/css/doc/parse/README.md

 # Parsing CSS

-A CSS input can have different sources: the content of a style sheet referenced by `HTMLLinkElement` or an HTTP `Link` header, the inner content of `HTMLStyleElement`, the value assigned to `Element.style` or `Element.media`, the argument of `Element.querySelector()`, `CSSStyleSheet.insertRule()`, etc.
+A CSS input can have different sources: the content of a style sheet referenced by an `HTMLLinkElement` or an HTTP `Link` header, the inner content of an `HTMLStyleElement`, the value assigned to `Element.style` or `Element.media`, the argument of `Element.querySelector()`, `CSSStyleSheet.insertRule()`, etc.

-This document explains how this implementation parses a CSS input by first looking at `Element.style`.
-Narrowing the input type to a list of CSS declarations will help understand the CSS parsing model before looking at parsing CSS at a higher level: a rule and a style sheet.
+This document explains how a CSS input is parsed by first looking at `Element.style`.
+Narrowing the input type to a list of CSS declarations will help understand the CSS parsing model before looking at parsing a higher level CSS input: a rule and a style sheet.

 Some words may use the [CSS value definition syntax](./value-definition.md), eg. `<foo>`, which represents an input matching a production named `foo` in the CSS grammar, defined in the very first section of this document.

 ### The CSS grammar

 The CSS grammar is a set of rules to transform a byte stream or a stream of code points (string) into a structure representing this CSS input: a `CSSStyleSheet` (aka.
-CSSOM tree), a `CSSStyleDeclaration`, or a list of component values.
+CSSOM tree), a `CSSRule`, a `CSSStyleDeclaration`, or a list of component values (CSS value).

 The byte stream is transformed into code points, then into tokens, then into objects representing rules, declarations, and component values, first by applying basic syntax rules, then rules and declarations are validated against context rules (defined by the parent rule or style sheet), and declaration values are matched against the production of the declaration target (a property or a descriptor).

-Below is a non-exhaustive list of these different values:
+Below is a non-exhaustive list representing the hierarchy of these different values:

   - `<stylesheet>`: `<rule-list>`
   - rule